xtremertx/ExCrypto.NET/README.md

 | RFC 7539 variant | Yes | Yes(\*) |
 | Original paper variant | Yes | Yes |

-\* = *RFC 7539 was originaly intended only for ChaCha, however I have implemented it for Salsa too.*
+\**RFC 7539 was originaly intended only for ChaCha, however I have implemented it for Salsa too.*

 Considerations:
 ---------------